NotRequiem/screenshare-tool/README.md

 This tool only retrieves information that has occurred since the last boot time.

-# Currently in development
+# Currently In Development

-> 1. Detection improvements for external java cheats that self-destructs its own execution traces in memory.
+> 1. Improvements for the macro memory scanner.

-> 2. Speed improvements for the NFTS Scanner modules, with a proper usn journal parser.
+> 2. Speed improvements for the NFTS Scanner modules so it does not take 5 years to scan.

-> 3. Currently researching: Detections for certain macro bypasses not covered by the ss guide in this server.
+> 3. Improvements for the memory scanner while detecting executions in usermode processes.

-> 4. Improvements for the suspicious file output.

-> 5. Bug fixes for the Macro Scanner and checks for jar and batch file executions.

 ## Features
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.